svene/2026-07-26_quarkus-hexagon-demo-mm-per-tech/README.md

    Kafka delivery event.
 The Kafka receiver updates inventory.
 Refresh the page and the new stock appears.

-2. **Simulate a customer purchase** — fill in the exact product name and a quantity and click *Purchase*.
-The amount is deducted immediately.
-If the product does not exist yet the request is silently ignored.
+2. **Simulate a customer purchase** — fill in up to three product names with quantities and click *Purchase*.
+The amounts are deducted immediately.
+If a product does not exist the line is silently ignored.

-3. **Automatic purchases** — once inventory is non-empty, a Quarkus Scheduler fires every 30 seconds (first fire 60 s after startup) and randomly purchases 1–3 units of a random product.
+3. **Automatic purchases** — once inventory is non-empty, a Quarkus Scheduler fires every 2 seconds (30 s initial delay) and randomly purchases 2–4 products at once.
 Refresh the page to see the inventory shrink over time.

 ### JSON API